-The printer is a network device that in general, displays either its staus “Offline” or “Online”.
+The printer is a network device that sometimes displays its status as either “Offline” or “Online“.
 Whenever we require to print any documents, we simply put in the pages and press the “print” button after performing a right-click.
 Though this works effectively, there may be sometimes when its status displays offline resulting in no output.
 Here, in this post, we discuss the reasons and workarounds to change the printer status offline to online in Windows 10.

 The Printer status reads offline and is unable to share data mainly due to connectivity issues.
 Sometimes, this might be due to damaged drivers, wrongly configured services or someone has intentionally turned it off.
 Run the Troubleshooter, Reset Printer settings and Network connection are some useful tools to resolve its current displaying status issue.
 Let’s explore these solutions in detail –